cudanlab/cudanlab.github.io/README.md

-This is the editing branch for the CUDAN website.
+This is the main branch for the CUDAN website.
 You need to be a collaborator to edit and add files.
-Changes will automatically render the static webpage into the main branch.
-Do not touch the main branch and never commit directly to "main" - always to "edit"!
+Changes will automatically render the static webpage into the gh-pages branch.
+Do not touch the gh-pages!

 # How-To